 And for those services that these centers don’t provide directly, they typically work with other agencies that will.

 “Pregnancy resource centers specialize in networking, gathering information and developing relationships with a variety of community organizations,” Boston says.
 “Every center is a one-stop location for pregnancy-help resources, and most have a very long list of partners to provide services as needed.”

 Some of those additional services include:

-What an initial visit to a pregnancy resource center looks like will definitely vary from place to place.
+What an initial visit to a pregnancy clinic looks like will definitely vary from place to place.
 But what happens at The Keim Centers – a group of Virginia-based PRCs with five locations in Norfolk, Chesapeake and Virginia Beach – is common practice at many PRCs.

 “We have a nurse and a patient advocate who meet with the woman,” says Paige Coulter, director of nursing for Keim.
 “We do a urine pregnancy test on site, and we usually get the results on the same visit.

 “The nurses meet with the patient, go over her medical history, and just get to know her and see what services would be appropriate.
 The advocate also meets her, gets to know her—her situation, why she’s considering different options for the pregnancy.
 We’ll offer a limited ultrasound if it’s appropriate and provide education about all of her options for the pregnancy.”